-Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes
+Putin orders daily pause in fighting in Eastern Ghouta

 But the ceasefire had no specific beginning, only that it was to come into effect "without delay."
 There was no deadline for setting a date for it to begin.
 And there was no detail on how the truce, once in effect, would be enforced.

-Both the Syrian Observatory for Human Rights and SANA reported that shells hit regime-controlled areas in Damascus on Saturday morning.
-"Armed groups positioned in Eastern Ghouta on Saturday targeted with more than 55 mortar and rocket shells with sniper fire the residential neighborhoods in Damascus and its countryside, injuring a number of civilians and causing material damage," SANA said.
-SANA also reported that 21 rocket shells were fired on residential neighborhoods in Damascus City and other areas in the capital.
+SANA reported that 21 rocket shells were fired on residential neighborhoods in Damascus City and other areas in the capital.

 'Deeply skeptical'